IDWM/products-apollo-graphql/README.md

     COUCHBASE_PASSWORD=<YOUR_PASSWORD>
     ```

-## Starting the application:

- 7. Once you have configured your Couchbase cluster and provided the credentials in the `.env` file, you can start the application:
+ 6. Once you have configured your Couchbase cluster and provided the credentials in the `.env` file, you can start the application:

     ```bash
     npm start